sumandeb003/DeepLearning.AI-Certification-on-Improving-Deep-Neural-Networks/LectureNotes.md

 10. Two types of regularization terms are possible:
      - L1: $\frac{\lambda}{2m}\Sigma\vert w \vert$
      - L2: $\frac{\lambda}{2m}\Sigma w^2$
+12. Instead of choosing either one, both L1 and L2 terms can be added to the loss function.
-12. Types of Regularization: L1, L2, Dropout, Early Stopping training
+13. Types of Regularization: L1, L2, Dropout, Early Stopping training
-13.
+14.